jennifersokolov/jennifersokolov/pages/booking-fees.md

 Energy Therapy | Yoga

-We will dedicate the space and time together to rebalance how you experience the challenges that brought you here.
+We will dedicate the space and time together to re-balance how you experience the challenges that lead you here and clear the space for brighter days to come.

 <a href="/offerings">Read More About Offerings</a>